Private Investigator License Requirements by State

 When you hire a private investigator, their license is your primary assurance of competence and accountability.
 A licensed PI has been vetted by the state, meets professional standards, and can be held accountable through regulatory channels if something goes wrong.

-Evidence gathered by an unlicensed investigator may be inadmissible in court, and hiring one could expose you to legal liability.
+Evidence gathered by someone who is not properly licensed may be inadmissible in court, and hiring that person could expose you to legal liability.
 Always verify licensing before engaging any PI.

 Common Licensing Requirements Across States